finos/common-domain-model/README.rst

 Mapping to existing industry messaging formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**To facilitate adoption by market participants, the CDM is made compatible with existing industry messaging formats.**

-This means that the CDM does not need to be implemented "wholesale" as a replacement to existing messaging systems or databases but can coexist alongside existing systems, with a translation layer.
+**To facilitate adoption by market participants, the CDM is made compatible with existing industry messaging formats.** This means that the CDM does not need to be implemented "wholesale" as a replacement to existing messaging systems or databases but can coexist alongside existing systems, with a translation layer.
 In fact, the CDM is designed to provide only a logical model but does not prescribe any physical data format, neither for storage nor transport.
 This means that translation to those physical data formats is built-in, and the CDM is best thought of as a logical layer supporting inter-operability between them.

 .. note:: Although the CDM features a *serialisation* mechanism (currently in JSON), this format is only provided for the convenience of representing physical CDM objects and is not designed as a storage mechanism.

-The need for such inter-operability is illustrated by a typical trade flow, as it exists in derivatives: a trade may be executed using the pre-trade FIX protocol (with an FpML paylod representing the product), confirmed electronically using FpML as the contract representation, and reported to a Trade Repository under the ISO 20022 format.
+The need for such inter-operability is illustrated by a typical trade flow, as it exists in derivatives: a trade may be executed using the pre-trade FIX protocol (with an FpML payload representing the product), confirmed electronically using FpML as the contract representation, and reported to a Trade Repository under the ISO 20022 format.
 What the CDM provides is a consistent logical layer that allows to articulate the different components of that front-to-back flow.

 In practice, mapping to existing formats is supported by *synonym* mappings, which are a compact description in the CDM of how data attributes in one format map to model components.
 In turn, those synonym mappings can support an *ingestion* process that consumes physical data messages and converts them into CDM objects.

-**The CDM recognises certain formats as de-facto standards that are widely adopted and often used to exchange information between market participants.** Their synonym mappings are included and rigorously tested in each CDM release, allowing firms that already use such standards to bootstrap their CDM implementation.
+**The CDM recognises certain formats as de-facto standards that are widely used to exchange information between market participants.** Their synonym mappings are included and rigorously tested in each CDM release, allowing firms that already use such standards to bootstrap their CDM implementation.
 Besides, because most standard messaging formats are typically extended and customised by each market participants (e.g. FpML or FIX), the CDM allows the synonym representation for those standards to be similarly inherited and extended to cover each firm's specific customisation.

 Embeded processing logic
 ^^^^^^^^^^^^^^^^^^^^^^^^

 **The CDM is designed to lay the foundation for the standardisation, automation and inter-operability of industry processes**.
 Industry processes represent events and actions that occur through the transaction’s lifecycle, from negotiating a legal agreement to allocating a block-trade, calculating settlement amounts or exchanging margin requirements.

 While ISDA defines the protocols for industry processes in its documentation library, differences in the implementation minutia may cause operational friction between market participants.
-Even the protocols that have a native digital representation have written specifications artefacts which require further manual coding in order to result in a complete executable solution: e.g. the validation rules in FpML or the Recommended Practices/Guidelines in FIX, which are only available in the form of PDF documents.
+Even the protocols that have a native digital representation have written specifications which require further manual coding in order to result in a complete executable solution: e.g. the validation rules in FpML, the Recommended Practices/Guidelines in FIX or CRIF for SIMM and FRTB, which are only available in the form of PDF documents.

 Traditional implentation of a technical standard distributed in prose comes with the risk of misinterpretation and implementation error, and the process is duplicated across each firm adopting the standard, ultimately adding up to high implementation costs across the industry.

-**By contrast, the CDM provides a fully specified processing model designed to translate the technical standards that support industry processes into a standardised machine-readable and machine-executable format**.
+**By contrast, the CDM provides a fully specified processing model that translates the technical standards supporting industry processes** into a machine-readable and machine-executable format.
 Systematically providing the domain model as executable code vastly reduces implementation effort and virtually eliminates the risk of inconsistency.
 For instance, the CDM is designed to provide a fully functional event model, where the state-transition logic for all potential transaction lifecycle events is being spefied and distributed as executable code.
 Another CDM feature is that each model component is associated with data validation constraints to ensure that data is being validated at the point of creation, and this validation logic is distributed alongside the model itself.

 Modularisation into logical layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^